dannylloyd/AdAwayHosts/readme.md

 #AdAway Hosts

 This application will pull down and merge host files from various sources to block ads and security vulnerable websites and add them all to your existing hosts file.

+Run this application periodically to get updates

 ###Ads hosts files